Ohrp Is An Oversight Body Primarily Concerned With:

 Q: What happens if an IRB finds a research proposal to be ethically problematic?

 A: If an IRB finds a research proposal to be ethically problematic, they will typically request revisions from the researchers.
-The IRB may require the researchers to address specific concerns, such as clarifying risks and benefits, strengthening informed consent procedures, or incorporating additional safeguards to protect vulnerable populations.
+Practically speaking, the IRB may require the researchers to address specific concerns, such as clarifying risks and benefits, strengthening informed consent procedures, or incorporating additional safeguards to protect vulnerable populations.
 If the researchers fail to address the IRB’s concerns adequately, the IRB may refuse to approve the research proposal.

 Q: Who can file a complaint with OHRP?